f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 **Fpgamgr** - FPGA manager

-**http-server** - Runs Apache.
-It is used for confd SSL termination, the GUI, and the REST API.
+**http-server** - It is used for confd SSL termination, the GUI, and the REST API.

 **ihealth-upload-service** - Upload diagnostics data service.
 Events related to uploading qkviews to iHealth service.